edward-hsu-1994/go-fiber-template/README.md

 ## How dependencies injection works in this template

-This project uses Wire to manage dependencies.
-You can use the following command to generate the dependency injection code:
+This project uses uber-go/fx to manage dependencies.

-In the wire.go file, we can see that three WireSets are defined, namely repoSet, serviceSet, routesSet, which respectively define the dependency relationship of the Repository layer, Service layer, and Route layer.
+In the main.go file, we can see all the dependencies are registered in the fx.Provide function.
+The fx.Provide function is used to register constructors for the dependencies that need to be injected.

 It is worth noting that the route layer in this project defines an interface to describe the routing configuration for FiberApp.
 All routing configurations must implement this interface.